Infostrux-Solutions/snowflake-snowpro-core-study-notes/DataMovement/ContinuousDataProcessing.md

 * Tasks are initially created in the suspended state
   * they can be started/resumed with `ALTER TASK <task_name> RESUME;`
 * Tasks execute with the privileges of the owning Role
-  * if the owner role of a task is deleted, task ownership is reassigned to the role that dropped the role
+  * if the owner role of a task is dropped, task ownership is reassigned to the role that dropped the owner role
 * Tasks cannot be triggered manually
 * Snowflake ensures only one instance of a task with a schedule is executed at a given time
-  * if a task is still running when the next scheduled execution time occurs, that scheduled time is **skipped**.
+  * if a task is still running when the next scheduled execution time occurs, that scheduled time is **SKIPPED**.
-* Tasks also have a maximum duration of 60 minutes by default
+* Tasks have a maximum duration of 60 minutes by default

 ### Task Compute Resources ###
 Tasks require compute resources to execute SQL code.
 When a task is being created, the user has the choice to opt for using their own Virtual Warehouse or let Snowflake use serverless compute: